ComCatLab/welcome-guide/docs/sources/onboarding/development.md

-    This will launch the editor that you specified in Step 2 for you to write a commit message. **A good commit message features a header line that summarizes the changes in 80 characters or less.** A more comprehensive description/explanation can be included below (separated from the header by a blank line).
+    This will launch the editor that you specified in Step 2 for you to write a commit message. **A good commit message features a header line that summarizes the changes in 50 characters or less.** A more comprehensive description/explanation can be included below (separated from the header by a blank line).
 For example, a reasonable message for the current commit could be:

     ```shell
-    Created .gitignore file
+    Created .gitignore and README

     The .vscode configuration directory and Python byte-code files are now
     ignored.
     ```

     Once you have written a satisfactory message, saving and closing the file will automatically complete the commit.

     !!!
 Tip